 Critical Thinking

-Our 7 Step Process is currently used by leaders to help them through critical decision points when there incomplete or conflicting information, high levels of scrutiny, consequences and compressed time-frames.
+Executives use our 7-Step Process to guide them through critical decision points when there is incomplete or conflicting information, high levels of scrutiny, consequences and compressed time-frames.

-The 7-Steps draw upon a combination of strategic and critical thinking skills from teams and provides thought diversity in problem solving.
+The 7-Steps draw upon a combination of strategic and critical thinking skills from teams and facilitates cognitive diversity in problem solving.

-The steps allow teams to leverage their individual skills to enable team-based critical thinking.
+Following the steps allows teams to leverage their unique perspectives and enable team-based critical thinking.

 Team-based Critical Thinking Culture